RaspberryPiFoundation/python-curriculum/README.md

 * 06 Noughts and Crosses
 * 07 Playing Against the Computer

-# Proposed Lessons
+# Lessons in Beta

-* Breaking the Ceasar Cipher
+If you're a club leader trying out these projects, please complete this short questionnaire (or email projects@codeclub.org.uk) to let us know how it went!

+* ASCII Art
+* Making Waves
+* The Year 2025
+* Quiz
+* RPG
-* flocking
+* Minecraft 2D

 # Feedback

-Open an issue on github or drop us a line directly, tef is currently responsible for the python coursework, and can be reached on tef@codeclub.org.uk.
+Open an issue on github or drop us a line directly, or send us an email at projects@codeclub.org.uk.